CausalLearning/Generalization-of-DSGD/README.md

 # Generalization of Decentralized SGD

-This repository contains the official implementation for the paper:
+The repository contains code for reproducing experiments of the paper

 > Topology-aware Generalization of Decentralized SGD, ICML 2022